divakaivan/lolesports-voice-analytics/README.md

 While modern speech AI models perform well on conversations with 1-3 speakers, competitive gaming presents a unique challenge due to its fast-paced, multi-speaker environment, with at least five players communicating simultaneously.
 Current models struggle with overlapping speech, speaker diarization, and noisy environments.

-By developing a structured pipeline for audio extraction and analysis, this project also serves as a template for improving speaker diarization models, contributing to the broader advancement of AI in esports communication analysis.
+By developing a structured pipeline for audio extraction and analysis, this project also serves as a template for improving speaker diarization models, contributing to the broader advancement of AI multi-speaker environments.

 ## **Opportunity**